ZsyRocks/DeepStream-Pipeline-Documentation/README.md

 - ✅ Custom People detection using a custom model that takes 4 batches
 - ✅ Object tracking using multiple trackers (IOU, NvSORT, NvDeepSORT and NvDCF)
 - ✅ Tiled display (2x2) showing 4 video feeds
-- ✅ Video output saved to file (MP4)
+- ✅ Output sink to save the processed video (MP4)
 - ✅ Runs on DeepStream 7.1 + Ubuntu 22.04 on VM
 <br>